 Not as common as they once were, yardmen were – and in many instances, still are – an essential part of a well oiled pub.
 They perform a variety of jobs, like returning empty glasses, tapping kegs, general cleaning, jumping behind the bar when needed, and in the days of smoking in the bar, constantly emptying ash-trays.
 They were ‘jacks of all trades’.

-In Australia they were first referred to as ‘boots’, a term brought from Mother Britain.
+In Australia they were first referred to as ‘boots’, a term brought from Mother England.
 The word came from, ‘boot boys’, an occupation in the 1830s and 40s requiring young men to clean the boots of hotel guests.
 Guests would leave their boots outside their room door for the ‘boot boy’ to clean, ready for the next day.

 The Sydney Truth reported on Sunday December 27 1903:

 A boy 17 years of age, named Oscar Owen, employed as ‘boots’ at the Duke of Edinburgh Hotel, Brunswick, walked in his sleep last night and fell through a window 30 feet on to the asphalt floor at the bottom of a narrow passage, three feet wide, between two sections of the building.
 He escaped with a few bruises.

 The importance of the hotel boots was demonstrated in the South Australian newspaper, Port Pirie Recorder on July 17 1924:

 As a result of negotiations between Pirie hotel employees and their employers in respect of an application for increased wages, both parties have come to an amicable agreement where by barmen have been granted 5 shillings a week increase, and boots, 10 shillings.
 Previously Pirie barmen were receiving £4 5 shillings a week with meals on the premises.
 Hotel boots, who were receiving £2 5 shillings a week, are now earning £2 15 shillings with a half-holiday every week.
 The variation only applies to Pirie hotel employees.